1. I took a train from New York to Harrisburg yesterday to join a protest urging the Pennsylvania electors not to cast their votes for Donald Trump.

 105. I've been in the streets for almost 40 years now, I'm tired of yelling & no conversation.

-106. The beautiful Standing Rock night vigil at the Museum of the American Indian downtown before the election, where people of all ages & colors & genders sat together on the steps meditating in the dark & those of us standing beside them passed around candles.
+106. The beautiful Standing Rock night vigil at the Museum of the American Indian downtown before the election, where people of all flavors sat together on the steps meditating in the dark & those of us standing beside them passed around candles.

 107. Praise to the faithless elector with faith in Faith & the values she's faithful to.
-Sign this daughter of settlers up for protecting them & the rivers by any democratic nonviolent means necessary.
+Sign this daughter of settlers up for protecting them & the rivers aka our shared world by any democratic nonviolent means necessary.

 108. Wes Clark Jr. for the veterans brigade at Standing Rock: